 3. Along with pre-emergent, how else can we prevent crabgrass from germinating?

-While post-emergent crabgrass control exists, it can be both difficult and expensive to apply (the cost of a regular lawn application).
+While post-emergent crabgrass control exists, it can be both difficult and expensive to apply.
 That’s why we suggest focusing on growing a thick, healthy lawn.
 How to do this:

 - Mow regularly and at the right height.